gsferreira/gsferreira.github.com/src/archive/2023/why-i-always-avoid-internalsvisibleto-in-dotnet-unless/index.md

 ## 📦 The exception to the rule

-**There's one scenario where I believe `InternalsVisibleTo` may be useful**, and let me explain why.
+**There's one scenario that I believe `InternalsVisibleTo` may be useful**, and let me explain why.

-Let's look into this open-source project, the [octokit.net](https://github.com/octokit/octokit.net).
+Let's look into this open-source project, [octokit.net](https://github.com/octokit/octokit.net).
 It's a GitHub API client.
 Let's take a look at this example.

 ```csharp